natecostello/van_two_point_oh/van/structural/galley/galley.md

 TODO: Research whether drawer hardware has lengths that are compatible with our cabinet depths.
 Kenetube used [blum](xhttps://www.blum.com/us/en/products/runnersystems/overview/).
 Specifically it looks like he used the "tandembox" line.
 Catalog is [here](http://downloads.cabinetparts.com/auto/Tandembox-Complete-Catalog-92-pages.pdf).
 It appears the have slides in 16, 18, 20, and 22+ inch lengths.

+It appears that blum hardware is available to support 5/8 thick cabinet/drawer faces.
+We need to use 5/8 because that is the max thickness for standard marine slam latches.